NREL/resstock/measures/ResStockArguments/README.md

 **pv_system_tracking**

 Type of tracking for the PV system.
-If not provided, the OS-HPXML default (see [HPXML Photovoltaics](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-photovoltaics)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-photovoltaics'>HPXML Photovoltaics</a>) is used.

 - **Name:** ``pv_system_tracking``
 - **Type:** ``Choice``